ghoneycutt/puppet-module-ssh/README.md

 ssh_config_sendenv_xmodifiers
 -----------------------
 Boolean to set 'SendEnv XMODIFIERS' in ssh_config.
+This option is only valid on Linux OS.

 - *Default*: false